Logan007/pearsonB/README.md

 ## Speed

-Compiled by `gcc -O3 -march=native pearsonb.c test.c`, the resulting executable `./a.out` shows the the following results of its speed measurement:
+Compiled by `gcc -O3 -march=native pearsonb.c test.c`, the resulting executable `./a.out` shows the following results of its speed measurement:

 (to be measured on different platforms)